John Michael Phillips: Record verdict on behalf of Kalil McCoy

-On January 15, 2019, Phillips and his firm received a jury verdict of $495,123,680.00, the largest known jury verdict in northeast Florida and one of the largest wrongful death verdicts in the country.
+On January 15, 2019, Phillips and his firm received a jury verdict of $495,123,680.00, the largest known jury verdict in northeast Florida and one of the largest awards for wrongful death in the country.
 Kalil McCoy, of Jacksonville, Florida, was shot in the head by Frederick Lee Wade, 19, while they rode in a car with four other friends, after an argument about opening a window.
-McCoy’s friends then dumped her body in a wooded area and lied about what happened.
-Fox News reported the victim's mother mother, Lynette Roebuck, saying, "that while the judgment won’t bring her daughter back, it acknowledges the pain her family has suffered for seven years."
-This was on top of another prior settlement in the case.
+McCoy’s friends would dumped her body in a wooded area and lied about what happened.